Quantum random power method for ground state computation: Abstract

 \section{Abstract}

 We present a quantum-classical hybrid random power method that approximates a ground state of a Hamiltonian.
-The quantum part of our method computes a fixed number of elements of a Hamiltonian-matrix polynomial via a quantum polynomial filtering technique.
-This technique can be implemented using Hamiltonian simulation or block encoding, suitable for early fault-tolerant and fault-tolerant regimes, respectively.
+The quantum part of our method computes a fixed number of elements of a Hamiltonian-matrix polynomial via quantum polynomial filtering techniques with either Hamiltonian simulation or block encoding.
+The use of the techniques provides a computational advantage that may not be achieved classically in terms of the degree of the polynomial.
 The classical part of our method is a randomized iterative algorithm that takes as input the matrix elements computed from the quantum part and outputs an approximation of ground state of the Hamiltonian.
-For the per-iteration complexity of our method, the required classical time is independent of system size, and the quantum circuit complexity depends polylogarithmically on the system size.
-We prove that with probability one, our method converges to an approximation of a ground state of the Hamiltonian.
-We also show a lower bound of the fidelity of the approximate ground state with the true one.
-The lower bound depends linearly on the magnitude of noise occurring from quantum computation if it is smaller than a critical value.
+We prove that with probability one, our method converges to an approximation of a ground state of the Hamiltonian, requiring a constant scaling of the per-iteration classical complexity.
+The required quantum circuit depth is independent of the initial overlap and has no or a square-root dependence on the spectral gap.
+The iteration complexity scales linearly as the dimension of the Hilbert space when the quantum polynomial filtering corresponds to a sparse matrix.
+We numerically validate this sparsity condition for well-known model Hamiltonians.
+We also present a lower bound of the fidelity, which depends on the magnitude of noise occurring from quantum computation regardless of its charateristics, if it is smaller than a critical value.
 Several numerical experiments demonstrate that our method provides a good approximation of ground state in the presence of systematic and/or sampling noise.